techdivision/import-docs/04.file-structure/01.product-import/docs.md

 #### Extend Configuration

 The second step is, to add the subject that processes the tier prices to your configuration file.
-A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-price-tier.json) as well as the [Commerce](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-price-tier.json) Edition is part of the M2IF [commandline tool](https://github.com/techdivision/import-cli-simple)
+A example configuration file for the [Community](https://github.com/techdivision/import-cli-simple/blob/3.5.x/projects/sample-data/ce/2.3.x/conf/products/techdivision-import-price-tier.json)  Edition is part of the M2IF [commandline tool](https://github.com/techdivision/import-cli-simple)

 Basically, the plugin configuration for the apropriate operation has to be extended with